 The Graduate Director will be your academic advisor.
-IIT faculty and their roles within the department are listed at the end of this manual, and can be found here: IIT Faculty Directory.
 New graduate students should communicate with the Graduate Director for advisement (selection of courses) and registration instructions.
 After advisement, students may register through https://my.sc.edu.
-Students enrolled for fewer hours are considered part-time.
+First year graduate students will generally carry a minimum of nine credit hours of courses during each semester.
+Due to visa regulations international students must be enrolled full time.